About Cadets

 - Recruit Training between 6:45-9:00 PM., through two recruit courses Start of September and December of the training year, at the Rotary Hall, 254 Centre Street, Oshawa.
 This is just north of Gibb Street.
 Parking is across the road at the Durham Alternate Secondary School, access of Gibb Street.

 - Regular Cadet Training between 6:30-10:00 PM from Mid September to Mid May throughout the training year.
-Come see us at our regular training site, Village Union Public School, 155 Gibb Street, Oshawa.
-Entrance from the East Side Parking Lot.
+Location TBA

 Please ask for the Recruiting, Training, Deputy Commanding Officer or Commanding Officer.